 Pros

-• Ergonomic asymmetric shape designed specifically for right-hand comfort during long sessions
+• Ergonomic asymmetric shape built for right-hand comfort during long sessions

-• HERO 2 sensor with 8kHz polling is as accurate as any mouse at any price
+• HERO 2 sensor with 8kHz polling is competitive with any mouse at any price

 • LIGHTFORCE switches eliminate pre-travel and feel snappy without wrist fatigue

-• 60g keeps your arm and wrist from fighting the mouse all day
+• 60g keeps your arm from fighting the mouse after hour four

 Cons

-• Right-hand only — lefties need to look elsewhere
+• Right-hand only shape — lefties look elsewhere

 Check Price on Amazon →

 The standard Superlight 2 was already excellent.
 Logitech then asked a simple question: what if the shape were actually ergonomic?
 The DEX is the answer.
-It takes the same HERO 2 sensor and LIGHTFORCE switches and wraps them in an asymmetric, right-handed shell with side contouring that guides your thumb naturally.
+It takes the same HERO 2 sensor and LIGHTFORCE switches and wraps them in an asymmetric, right-handed shell with side contouring that guides your thumb naturally — without the generic symmetrical form that most “lightweight” mice still ship with.

 At 60g, it’s featherlight without feeling hollow.
-The HERO 2 sensor tops out at 44,000 DPI and supports up to 8kHz polling via the LIGHTSPEED dongle — that’s response time that makes wired mice feel slow.
-LIGHTFORCE hybrid switches combine optical and mechanical design to eliminate pre-travel almost entirely, which translates to fewer misfires during extended sessions.
+The HERO 2 sensor tops out at 44,000 DPI and supports up to 8kHz polling via the LIGHTSPEED dongle.
+LIGHTFORCE hybrid switches combine optical and mechanical design to eliminate pre-travel almost entirely — fewer misfires, faster response, less fatigue in your trigger finger.

 Battery life is 95 hours.
 Charge it Sunday night, forget about it for most of the month.

 Best for: Competitive gamers who want pro-grade hardware in an ergonomic shell.
-FPS, battle royale, any game where milliseconds and precision matter.
+FPS, battle royale, any title where milliseconds and precision matter.

 Check Price on Amazon